forcedotcom/LightningTestingService/README.md

 ## Use Another JavaScript Test Framework

 The Lightning Testing Service provides a way to use standard JavaScript test frameworks with your Lightning components.
-For the LTS pilot we’ve provided the example test suite implemented in [Jasmine](https://jasmine.github.io/).
+We’ve provided the example test suite implemented in [Jasmine](https://jasmine.github.io/).
 Jasmine is one of several well-regarded test frameworks, and if you haven’t chosen one already, we recommend you start with it.

 If you’d prefer to use another test framework, either because you’ve already selected one, or because you find something more to your taste, you can use it with the LTS instead.
-During the pilot that’s a little more work.
-Please do tell us which frameworks you’re using, so we can consider them for later versions of the LTS.

 All of the packaged pieces of the LTS are included in the project repository, in the [lightning-component-tests/test/default](https://github.com/forcedotcom/LightningTestingService/tree/master/lightning-component-tests/test/default) directory.
 The pieces you’ll need to modify or replace are the following items.